 I am so excited to be exhibiting in the Launch Pad section at WantedDesign in Manhattan this year!
 I’ll be showing prototypes of several products, including button ottomans, an etched mirror and several graphic blankets, all made locally in the United States!

-Thanks Contract Magazine for featuring my hanging panel collection for FilzFelt in the September issue!
+Thanks Contract Magazine for featuring my Plus Block acoustic wall tiles for FilzFelt in the April issue!
 Link to the spread here.

 Feeling the love from Interior Design Magazine this month!
 Click here to read the interview ‘5 Questions With. . .
 Kelly Harris Smith’ in which I talk about my longterm relationship with wool felt, my goals in utilizing and creating new sustainable materials, and my reliance on outside experts and task managers to keep my design business on track.